AAArena/First-Closed-Doors-Competition/developing/3-LaunchingYourAlgobot.md

-# Launching Your Bot
+# Launching Your Algobot

-Now that your bot is ready and you are happy with its behavior, it is time to release it under the AGPL license, register your Algobot Team and bots in the AAPlatform and eventually run it in the cloud.
-Running in the cloud is not that different from running the bot locally.
+Now that your algobot is ready and you are happy with its behavior, it is time to release it under the AGPL license, register your Algobot Team and algobots in the AAPlatform and eventually run it in the cloud.
+Running in the cloud is not that different from running the algobot locally.

 ### Release Under AGPL License

-In order to release your bot to the pubic, you need to follow this quick process:
+In order to release your algobot to the pubic, you need to follow this quick process:

 #### Step 1

-Go the bot's repository in GitHub and click the _Create new file_ button:
+Go the algobot's repository in GitHub and click the _Create new file_ button:

 ![AGPL License](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Bot-License-01.png)